Responsible to: Director of Education and Visitors/Canon for intercultural Mission and the Arts

 - Knowledge of surrounding areas is helpful as visitors sometimes ask for information or directions about other places to visit

 - It is not necessary to be member of the cathedral congregation, or even a regular church goer but we do expect welcomers to be in sympathy with the mission of the Cathedral and to present the faith and worship of the Cathedral in a positive light.

 Welcoming is provided throughout the week and sessions from Monday to Saturday are from 10am to 4pm.
-This is split into two sessions per day.
-At least one session per month is required.
-This may vary on specific days when special events take place, or there is a wedding or funeral.
+This is split into two sessions per day, i.e. 10am to 1pm and 1pm to 4pm.
+At least one session per month is required but we would hope that you could commit to regular sessions.
+The sessions may vary on specific days when special events take place, or there is a wedding or funeral.
 You will be notified in advance if this is the case.